 Making refugee integration sustainable: in search of durable relations with host populations in Uganda

-A project (2019-2022) financed by VLIR-UOS in collaboration with Mbarara University, Uganda.
-Together with Bert Ingelaere (UAntwerp), Frank T. Ahimbisibwe (Mbarara), Sarah Vancluysen (UA), Tom Ogwang, and Cleophas Karooma (Mbarara).
+A project (2019-2024) financed by VLIR-UOS in collaboration with Mbarara University, Uganda.
+Together with Frank T. Ahimbisibwe (Mbarara) Tom Ogwang, and Cleophas Karooma (Mbarara).

 A sustainable relationship between host and refugees is essential to guarantee the social and political stability of countries and regions.
 Uganda is known to be hosting one of the largest refugee populations in the world.
 This project aims to contribute to a better understanding and facilitate policy interventions that can ameliorate social relations between hosts and refugees.
 This will be done by (1) developing innovative research approaches studying conflict trajectories (escalation vs. mediation); (2) structurally improve and strengthen the research capabilities (e.g. methodological skills) at Ugandan partner institution (students, PhDs and staff mem-bers); (3) propel the Southern Partner (MUST) and its staff into a recognized leader regarding high quality re-search on forced displacement; (4) translate findings to policy makers throughh participation of international and national NGOs and Ugandan authorities (national/local).